 Parent Views/Complaints Procedure

 The view and opinions of parents are very important to us at Globe.
 We encourage parents to share their thoughts, ideas and opinions with us as this informs us about what we are doing well and what could be improved.
 If you have a great idea, we would like to hear it and we always actively encourage parents to share any issues with us before it becomes a ‘problem’.
-Ms Maxwell, the Executive Headteacher or Mr Joy, the Head of School is around nearly every day at the beginning and the end of the school day to talk with parents and longer meetings can always be arranged if there is a need.
+Either Ms Maxwell, the Executive Headteacher or Mr Joy, the Head of School is around nearly every day at the beginning and the end of the school day to talk with parents and longer meetings can always be arranged if there is a need.

 If you are a parent we would really like you to give your view of our school on the Ofsted (Office for Standards in Education) website.

 Ofsted launched its Parent View website in November 2011.
 Parent View replaces the Parental Questionnaire used before or during inspections.
 Parents of children in school must register with Ofsted first before using the site.
 Parent View asks for your opinion on 12 aspects of our school.

 By sharing your views, you will be helping Globe to improve.
 You will also be able to see what other parents have said about our school.
 If you do have a concern please make sure to talk to us about it first.